Women’s Outreach Course (WOC)UN C4ISR Academy for Peace Operations, RSC-Entebbe

 The German Agency for Humanitarian Relief (Technisches Hilfswerk, THW), provides additional assistance in the development of processes, training and user manuals as well as with technical upgrades of the MCC in the field.
 The funding for five MCCs was provided by the Federal Government of Germany.

 Radio Mining Project in MINUSMA (United Nations Multidimensional Integrated Stabilization Mission in Mali)

 Partners: Germany, Netherlands

-As around 80% of the population in Mali is using radio as their main source for getting information, the tool will be able to stream and analyse anonymous opinions voiced on public radio programmes for greater insight.
+As around 80 per cent of the population in Mali uses radio as their main source for getting information, the tool will be able to stream and analyse anonymous opinions voiced on public radio programmes for greater insight.
 The automated speech recognition tool uses AI technology to highlight topics of interest, such as health emergencies or local disasters.
-Analysts can then use these data for further analysis.
+Analysts can then use the data for further analysis.
 At this phase, the project is developing the technology and customizing tools for the user to test usability.

 The UN Data Privacy and Protection Principles and the UNDG Guidance Note on Data Privacy, Protection, and Ethics guide the analysis and presentation of the results of this project.

-This is a multidisciplinary project with participation of the Office of Military Affairs of DPO, MINUSMA, OICT Business Relationship Management and for the technical implementation our partner is UN Global Pulse, the UN Secretary-General’s initiative on big data and AI.
+This is a multidisciplinary project with the participation of the Office of Military Affairs of DPO, MINUSMA and OICT Business Relationship Management.
+For technical implementation, our partner is UN Global Pulse, the UN Secretary-General’s initiative on big data and AI.